 The chest press machine is one of the most common pieces of equipment found in a commercial gym.
 It’s also one of the best ways to build muscle and strength in your chest, shoulders, arms and back.
 If you don’t have access to a gym but want to build muscle at home using resistance training, there are plenty of alternatives available: The Dumbbell Bench Press The dumbbell bench press is an effective exercise for building muscle mass in your chest and shoulders.
 To perform it correctly, lie on a flat bench with your feet firmly planted on the floor or ground underneath you.
 Hold two dumbbells directly above your shoulders with straight arms, palms facing down.
 The dumbbells should be at arms’ length apart—about shoulder height.
 Lower the dumbbells by pushing your arms straight up, bringing your elbows to approximately 90 degrees.
 Press the dumbbells directly overhead until your arms are fully extended and then lower them to return to the starting position.[1]
 The Reverse-Grip Bench Press Your chest may grow best when you employ a reverse-grip bench press, which allows you to push even more weight.
-Best chest press machine This variation of the bench press places your hands on top of one another across your chest and not directly on top of one another in front of your torso like the regular grip bench press.
+This variation of the bench press places your hands on top of one another across your chest and not directly on top of one another in front of your torso like the regular grip bench press.
 The more advanced variation of this exercise is to place the palms of your hands on top of each other and then rotate them slightly outward so that the bottom pad of your hand is facing away from you.
 To do a reverse-grip bench press, lie on a flat bench with your feet planted firmly on the ground or floor in front of you.
 Grab two dumbbells roughly the same weight as the rest of your body and hold them with separate hands so that each arm has an equal amount of weight.
 Keep both elbows directly under your torso and bend at a 90-degree angle at the elbow so that you end up in a fully tucked position.
 Slowly press the dumbbells straight down to the starting position, keeping your elbows tucked in and your forearms parallel to the ground.
 Be sure to keep your elbows tucked in throughout the exercise so that you don’t get any pain when you return the dumbbells to their original position.
 The One-Arm Dumbbell Reverse-Grip Bench Press Many people view dumbbell bench presses as a single or bilateral movement, which means they’re performed by either holding one pair of dumbbells or two pairs of dumbbells.
 If you’re not interested in that level of muscle growth, consider making this a unilateral movement to maximize muscle mass in your arms.
 Just like the previous variation, you’ll still need to keep your hands on top of one another with the palms facing away from you.
 Unlike before, however, you’ll also be using just one dumbbell instead of two.
 To get into the proper position, lie on a flat bench with your feet planted firmly on the ground or floor in front of you.
 Grab a single dumbbell with both hands and place it across your chest so that it’s lying underneath both arms and across your torso.
 Keep your hands flat and place them slightly underneath your chin to ensure that there’s no undue pressure placed on your shoulder and neck joints.
-Chest press machine alternative

 Best chest press machine

 The chest press machine is one of the best pieces of equipment you can use to strengthen your chest.
 It allows you to focus on the target muscles, which is much better than using free weights (dumbbells).
 The benefits of the chest press machine vary depending on which muscles you're targeting.
 The main chest muscle groups are the pectorals, upper and lower, and serratus anterior.
 The good news is that there are just a few muscles you need to target: the pectorals and serratus anterior.
 The chest press machine is great at targeting the pectoral muscle, as it allows you to focus your attention on them.
 It also allows you to use a fairly heavy weight, which is key for building muscle strength.
 The chest press machine can also be a good workout for the serratus anterior, depending on how you do it.
 To stress this muscle group, lean forward when bringing the weight down and slightly lift your shoulders toward your ears – this will increase the depth of your chest and help target the serratus anterior.
 The Keys to Getting Results: 1) Make sure that you have a secure grip on the hand grips of the machine.
 The only way you'll get results from exercising the chest is if you contract the target muscles.
 Take a look at the picture below to see how you should make sure that your grip is secure.
 2) Make sure that the machine is adjusted so that it is in line with the angle of your torso.
 When you're using a chest press machine, your torso should be at a 45-degree angle to the floor.
-Chest press machine for home gym That's because this angle will most effectively target the pectoral muscles – it will force them to contract maximally and therefore stimulate growth.
+That's because this angle will most effectively target the pectoral muscles – it will force them to contract maximally and therefore stimulate growth.
 You can adjust this angle by moving the leg pads of the machine forward/backward or by moving your feet forward/backwards on the platform or by adjusting whatever mechanism is controlling this in your particular machine.
 The keys to getting a good workout are to make sure that you come up in a straight line and not in an arc, and to make sure that you really contract the chest when lifting the weight.
 The more you can squeeze your pectorals, the more strength and size they will have.
 There are a number of different variations for doing this exercise; do as many as possible for maximum effect.
 If you don't have access to the equipment at your gym and want to work out at home, this workout will be perfect for you.
 You'll be working those two muscles with this machine, but the results are different from those from using free weights (dumbbells).
 First off, you can adjust how much weight you use, which is great if it's too easy or too difficult to work with your current strength level.
 Second, you can focus on one arm at a time or both at the same time.
 You can even do the bench press in conjunction with the pectorals -- you'll have to adjust weight and keep track of which muscle group is doing more work.
 This is an excellent piece of equipment for chest workouts in general, but it's even better for those who want to increase their upper chest strength.

 Chest press machine alternative